 - where a child is enrolled under a CWA, the arrangement ends,

 - where a service provides care to a child at risk of serious abuse or neglect in the circumstances described above, those circumstances no longer apply (the child is no longer at risk and/or the provider has been able to identify an individual who is eligible for ACCS (child wellbeing)), or

 - a child has not attended any of the service's sessions of care (1.1.S.40) for 8 continuous weeks.

-When a child is enrolled for care by an approved child care service, the approved provider of the service must submit an enrolment notice to the Department of Education and Training through their third party software program or the Provider Entry Point.
+When a child is enrolled for care by an approved child care service, the approved provider of the service must submit an enrolment notice to the Department of Education through their third party software program or the Provider Entry Point.
 Providers are also required to submit an enrolment notice if they enter into an arrangement, other than a CWA, with a parent/guardian - this is referred to as a 'relevant arrangement'.
 Additionally, the provider should submit an enrolment notice if they enter into an arrangement for care with an organisation, such as a parent's employer.